 Jazz pianist turned roots musician, Sam Reider is redefining American music on the accordion.
 He’s been featured at Lincoln Center and on NPR, and performed alongside pop stars, jazz and folk musicians ranging from Jon Batiste and Stay Human, Bluegrass mandolin prodigy Sierra Hull to Venezuelan cuatro virtuoso Jorge Glem.
 For his debut record as bandleader, Too Hot To Sleep, Reider has assembled a “staggeringly virtuosic band” (RnR Magazine) of young bluegrass and jazz musicians called The Human Hands.
 Irresistible melodies, fiery improvisation and otherworldly sounds collide in what Songlines Magazine has dubbed "mash-up of the the Klezmatics, Quintette du Hot Club de France and the Punch Brothers.”

 Julia Elsas was born in Birmingham, Alabama and lives and works in Brooklyn, New York.
-Her current work encompasses printmaking, textiles, sculpture, ceramics, papermaking, installation, and performance.
-Julia teaches printmaking and book arts at both Montclair State University and the Lower East Side Print Shop, and she teaches ceramics at New Jersey City University.
-Julia is also the owner and designer of RE/PRESS Editions, a line of handmade jewelry and functional ceramic goods.
+Her current work encompasses printmaking, textiles, sculpture, ceramics, papermaking, installation and performance.
+Julia teaches printmaking and ceramics at Montclair State University, Lower East Side Print Shop and New Jersey City University.
+She owns RE/PRESS Editions, offering her lines of handmade jewelry, functional ceramic goods and contemporary Judaica.